Ty Majeski: ARCA/Late Models/K&N Pro

+After qualifying on pole position at the Oktoberfest Super Late Model event at LaCrosse in October 2020, he elected to start in the back of the field for a chance to win an extra $6,300 with a victory.
+He took the ARCA Midwest Tour win over Rich Bickle to pocket the win money and bonus.
+Majeski then won the Myrtle Beach 400 Late Model race in its first year since moving to Florence Motor Speedway in Timmonsville.
+Majeski returned to the ARCA Midwest Tour between the NASCAR races and won the 2021 championship with a second-place finish at Oktoberfest.
+His fifth championship set a new series record.
+He then repeated his Myrtle Beach 400 win in Florence.

+Xfinity Series

+In March 2017, Majeski announced he would be making his NASCAR Xfinity Series debut at Iowa Speedway in June.
+Two months later, in his Xfinity debut at Iowa, Majeski qualified tenth and ran as high as fifth, but was involved in an accident with Kyle Benjamin on lap 114; he finished 34th.
+He returned to the Xfinity Series at Iowa and the season finale at Homestead-Miami.

+Roush Fenway Racing announced that Majeski would share the No. 60 car with Chase Briscoe and Austin Cindric in 2018.
+Majeski had his first Top 10 result with a seventh-place finish at Iowa.

+NASCAR Craftsman Truck Series

 In November 2019, Majeski made his NASCAR Gander Outdoors Truck Series debut in the Lucas Oil 150 at ISM Raceway, driving the No. 44 truck for Niece Motorsports.
-During the weekend, he also ran his first NASCAR K&N Pro Series West race at the track with Chad Bryant Racing.

 On December 10, 2019, it was announced that Majeski had joined Niece full-time in the team's No. 45 truck for the 2020 NASCAR Gander RV & Outdoors Truck Series season, replacing Ross Chastain.
 In his first race of the season, he was involved in a crash and slid on his roof in Turn 1 at Daytona.
-On February 16, he won his 100th Super Late Model race during the World Series of Asphalt race at New Smyrna Speedway.
-In July, Majeski won his second Slinger Nationals after losing some of the power steering just after half-way through the 200 lap event.
-He won his second consecutive Dixieland 250 ARCA Midwest Tour race at Wisconsin International Raceway in August.

 On September 8, 2020, the entry list for the truck race at Richmond Raceway listed Trevor Bayne as the driver for the No. 45 instead of Majeski, who was nowhere to be found on the entry list.
 No statement was made as to why Majeski was not entered.
 Three races later, following a second-place finish at Talladega, Bayne told reporters that he would finish the season in the No. 45, effectively ending Majeski's rookie season without explanation.
-After qualifying on pole position at the Oktoberfest Super Late Model event at LaCrosse in October 2020, he elected to start in the back of the field for a chance to win an extra $6,300 with a victory.
-He took the ARCA Midwest Tour win over Rich Bickle to pocket the win money and bonus.
-Majeski then won the Myrtle Beach 400 Late Model race in its first year since moving to Florence Motor Speedway in Timmonsville.